Mineral Rights in Lithium Extraction

 What Are Mineral Rights and Why Do They Matter for Lithium Extraction?

-Mineral rights grant ownership or the right to exploit natural resources like oil, gas, and minerals, which may be found beneath a piece of land.
-Traditionally, these rights have been associated with oil and gas exploration, but as lithium extraction evolves, companies are now looking into how mineral rights extend to producing valuable minerals like lithium from oilfield brine.
+Mineral rights grant ownership or the right to extract natural resources like oil, gas, and minerals from beneath a piece of land.
+Historically, these rights focused on oil and gas exploration, but with the rise of lithium extraction, the landscape is changing fast.

 How Do Mineral Rights Apply to Lithium Extraction?

-Mineral rights are typically divided into two categories: surface rights and subsurface rights.
-In most cases, oil and gas companies operate under subsurface mineral rights agreements, which cover the extraction of hydrocarbons.
-The question for lithium extraction from produced water is whether those rights also extend to minerals dissolved in water, such as lithium.
+Mineral rights are usually divided into two categories: surface rights and subsurface rights.
+Most oil and gas companies operate under subsurface mineral rights agreements that cover the extraction of oil and gas.
+But when it comes to lithium extraction from produced water, the key question is whether those same rights extend to minerals dissolved in water, like lithium.

-This depends on the specific language in the agreements.
-In some cases, the rights to extract lithium may already be included under existing mineral rights agreements, while in others, new negotiations may be necessary to secure those rights.
+The answer depends entirely on the specific language in the agreements.
+In some cases, lithium extraction rights may already fall under existing mineral rights.
+In other cases, new negotiations or amendments may be needed to secure those rights.

 Mineral Rights in Traditional Lithium Extraction vs. Produced Water Extraction

-Historically, oil and gas operations have focused solely on extracting hydrocarbons, and agreements were crafted with that in mind.
-As a result, many companies may find that their current mineral rights agreements do not explicitly mention lithium or other critical minerals found in produced water.
-This creates a need for renegotiation or new agreements clearly defining the rights to extract lithium.
+Historically, oil and gas operations focused solely on extracting hydrocarbons, and mineral rights agreements were crafted with that in mind.
+As a result, many companies may find that their current contracts do not explicitly mention lithium or other critical minerals dissolved in produced water.
+This creates the need for renegotiations or new agreements that clearly define the rights to extract lithium.

 Challenges and Opportunities for Oil and Midstream Companies

-For oil and midstream companies, the shift toward lithium extraction from produced water offers exciting opportunities, but it also comes with challenges.
-One key challenge is navigating the legal complexities of mineral rights agreements.
-These agreements were often made without lithium in mind, so companies must review and potentially renegotiate their contracts to include lithium extraction rights.
+The shift toward extracting lithium from produced water offers exciting opportunities for oil and midstream companies, but it also presents challenges.
+One key hurdle is navigating the legal complexities of mineral rights agreements.
+Many of these agreements were crafted without lithium in mind, meaning companies must carefully review and potentially renegotiate their contracts to include rights to extract lithium.

-In most cases, the mineral rights holder owns subsurface minerals, including lithium, whether in rock or dissolved in produced water.
-If a law designates an entity other than the mineral rights holder as the owner of the produced water (such as an oil and gas operator), that entity controls the water's management but does not automatically own the minerals within it.
+In most cases, the mineral rights holder owns subsurface minerals, including lithium, whether trapped in rock or dissolved in produced water.
+If a law designates an entity other than the mineral rights holder as the owner of produced water (such as an oil and gas operator), that entity controls the management of the water but does not automatically own the minerals within it.
 Ownership of lithium can vary depending on contracts or state laws.
-For instance, if an agreement gives the water owner rights to dissolved minerals, ownership could shift to them.
-Let us look at a few state-specific examples:
+For example:

-• Texas: Ownership of produced water is determined by a 2019 measure (HB 3246, amending Section 122.002).
-When a person takes possession of fluid oil and gas waste for the purpose of treating it for beneficial use and transfers the treated product or byproduct, ownership transfers to the recipient.
-However, under Texas PROPERTY CODE, TITLE 6, CHAPTER 75, lithium may still be considered a mineral, and the mineral rights owner could dispute ownership and be entitled to the lithium, regardless of the produced water being owned by its handler.
+• Texas: A 2019 measure (HB 3246, amending Section 122.002) determines ownership of produced water.
+When a person takes possession of fluid oil and gas waste to treat it for beneficial use and transfers the treated product or byproduct, ownership transfers to the recipient.
+However, under Texas PROPERTY CODE, TITLE 6, CHAPTER 75, lithium may still be considered a mineral.
+The mineral rights owner could dispute ownership and be entitled to the lithium, regardless of whether the produced water is owned by its handler.

 • Oklahoma: Under the Oil and Gas Produced Water and Waste Recycling Reuse Act, produced water remains the property of the oil and gas producer until it is officially transferred.
 However, Oklahoma SENATE BILL NO. 184 defines "mineral" as a range of substances, potentially including lithium.
-As a result, mineral rights holders could claim ownership of the lithium within the produced water and be entitled to the lithium.
+As a result, mineral rights holders could claim ownership of the lithium in the produced water and be entitled to it.

 Another challenge is ensuring compliance with local regulations, which vary by region or state.
-Some areas may have specific rules governing lithium extraction, while others may not fully address the issue in their regulatory frameworks.
-Staying informed about these developments and working with legal and regulatory experts is essential for companies looking to integrate lithium extraction into their operations.
+Some areas have specific rules governing lithium extraction, while others have not yet fully addressed the issue.
+Staying informed about regulatory developments and working with legal and regulatory experts is essential for companies looking to integrate lithium extraction into their operations.

 As oil and midstream companies look to diversify their operations and capitalize on the energy transition, lithium extraction from produced water offers a promising opportunity.
 However, understanding and securing the proper mineral rights are critical steps in ensuring a successful venture.

-By reviewing existing agreements, negotiating new terms when necessary, and staying informed about regulatory developments, companies can unlock the full potential of their assets and position themselves as leaders in both the energy and battery supply chain.
+By reviewing existing agreements, negotiating new terms when needed, and staying informed about regulatory developments, companies can unlock the full potential of their assets and position themselves as leaders in both the energy and battery supply chains.

-If you are ready to explore how lithium extraction can enhance your operations, contact us today to learn more.
+Ready to explore how lithium extraction can enhance your operations?
+Contact us today to learn more.

 Explore our revolutionary lithium extraction solution